powercoders-italy/program/05-basic-css.md

 ## Practice

-Starting from the exercise in the HTML course, try to better the looks of your webpage.
+Starting from the exercise in the HTML course, try to improve the looks of your webpage.